DTCR - Global X - Data Center & Digital Infrastructure ETF

 What is DTCR?

 DTCR is the ticker symbol for Global X - Data Center & Digital Infrastructure ETF, an listed exchange-traded fund.
-The Global X Data Center & Digital Infrastructure ETF (DTCR) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Solactive Data Center REITs & Digital Infrastructure Index.
+The Global X Data Center & Digital Infrastructure ETF (DTCR) is structured to closely track the overall investment performance—including both capital appreciation and income generation—of the Solactive Data Center REITs & Digital Infrastructure Index, before any management fees or operational expenses are considered.
 Listed on NASDAQ.
 DTCR is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the DTCR options snapshot look like today?